This site will look much better in a browser that supports web standards, but it is accessible to any browser or Internet device.

 Association of Bearsden Churches

-This is a committee of representatives from all the Bearsden Churches of all denominations.
-The ABC organises various ecumenical events such as 'One World Week ' and Holy Week see the ABC website.
+Representatives from the Bearsden Churches of all denominations.
+The ABC organises various ecumenical events such as 'One World Week ' and Holy Week.

 Back to top